Bison Kaalamaadan (soundtrack): Reception

+The album received critical acclaim from listeners who praised its composition and considered it a breakthrough for Nivas K Prasanna.

 Sajin Shrijith of The Week wrote "What makes this entire canvas even more wholesome is Nivas K. Prasanna's score — mournful when it needs to be and rousing in moments of triumph."
 Arjun Menon of The Indian Express wrote "Nivas K. Prasanna's music is seamlessly woven into the narrative; even when used as inner monologues, the songs never feel misplaced."
 Divya Nair of Rediff.com wrote "Nivas K Prasanna's score almost becomes a character that sustains the momentum of the film even when the storytelling repeats or reclaims points already made earlier on."

 Saibal Chatterjee of NDTV wrote "the musical score by Nivas K. Prasanna contributes handsomely to accentuating the tactility of the physical setting."
 Roopa Radhakrishnan of The Times of India wrote "Nivas K Prasanna's music doesn't try to stand out, instead it seamlessly blends into the film's world."
 Janani K. of India Today wrote that Prasanna's music "transport us back to the Thoothukudi belt and make us feel the freshness of the village and the rage of the people."

 Controversies

-In September 2025, after the release of the song "Rekka Rekka", Mari Selvaraj faced backlash for platforming Vedan, who raps in the song, because the rapper was earlier accused by multiple women of sexual harrasment and is under investigation for a rape case.
+In September 2025, after the release of the song "Rekka Rekka", Mari Selvaraj faced backlash for platforming Vedan, who raps in the song, because the rapper was earlier accused by multiple women of sexual harassment and was under investigation for a rape case.